Azure/azure-powershell/src/Blueprint/Blueprint/help/Import-AzBlueprintWithArtifact.md

 ```

 ## DESCRIPTION
-Import a blueprint with its artifacts.
+Import a blueprint definition with its artifacts.

 ## EXAMPLES